-5. Data Entry Processors – This is another category that work at home scammers will target because they realize this is a very sought after and competitive job market and they will use this to their advantage to get you to let down your guard.
-Many work at home data entry jobs take a little time for you to get the job and may hire in spurts or when the demand is great.
+5. Data Entry Processors – This is another category that work-at-home scammers will target because they realize this is a very sought-after and competitive job market and they will use this to their advantage to get you to let down your guard.
+Many work-at-home data entry jobs take a little time for you to get the job and may hire in spurts or when the demand is great.

-6. Exaggerated income figures – If you see a work at home job that says you can earn $1,000 a week part time typing at home, this is definitely a work at home scam.
+6. Exaggerated income figures – If you see a work-at-home job that says you can earn $1,000 a week part-time typing at home, this is definitely a work-at-home scam.
 Compare those earnings with the same kind of work you would do outside the home.
-Would a brick and mortar company pay you that amount to type in data at their office?
-Most likely the answer is no and this is one way that you can discern work at home scams.
+Would a brick-and-mortar company pay you that amount to type in data at their office?
+Most likely the answer is no and this is one way that you can discern work-at-home scams.

 7. Pressure – Beware of companies that try to pressure you to sign up right now or to agree to a contract immediately!
-If you do not feel comfortable with the contract or if you have questions and they avoid your questions and tell you to ask fast, that is another indication that this could possibly be a work at home scam.
+If you do not feel comfortable with the contract or if you have questions and they avoid your questions and tell you to ask fast, that is another indication that this could possibly be a work-at-home scam.

-8. Located outside the US – If a work at home employer that you are interested in applying to corresponds to you and they reside in Bahrain or somewhere outside the US, make sure that they are legit before you respond.
+8. Located outside the US – If a work-at-home employer that you are interested in applying to corresponds to you and they reside in Bahrain or somewhere outside the US, make sure that they are legit before you respond.
 Look for a phone number and try to call someone to see if you can actually reach a human and not an automated message.

-9. Vague or General Job Descriptions – If a work at home company tells you little about the work that you will be doing and focuses more on the fact that you get to work from home and make money and the benefits associated with it rather than the job, be very cautious and make sure that it is an actual work at home job.
+9. Vague or General Job Descriptions – If a work-at-home company tells you little about the work that you will be doing and focuses more on the fact that you get to work from home and make money and the benefits associated with it rather than the job, be very cautious and make sure that it is an actual work at home job.

-10. Check the company name – If the company you are applying to online reads something like Get paid daily, Typing Jobs 4 all or sounds a little scammy, do a Google search on the company to see if they have outstanding complaints, bad reviews or reports about them.
+10. Check the company name – If the company you are applying to online reads something like Get paid daily, Typing Jobs 4 all or sounds a little scammy, do a Google search on the company to see if they have outstanding complaints, bad reviews, or reports about them.
 Check to see if they have a Facebook page and read some of the comments from others and you may find out that they have not paid their workers.

-Of course there are even more ways that you can detect if a work at home company is legit or a scam.
+Of course, there are even more ways that you can detect if a work-at-home company is legit or a scam.
 I have just listed a few for you today.
-I am sure that you can even think of more, but this list will lead you in the right direction so that you can protect yourself, save you some time and heartache so that you can find, apply and get a work at home job.
+I am sure that you can even think of more, but this list will lead you in the right direction so that you can protect yourself, save you some time and heartache so that you can find, apply and get a work-at-home job.

-For work at home jobs posted online today, please go to my official website at Workersonboard.com here.
+For work-at-home jobs posted online today, please go to my official website at Workersonboard.com here.